Manuelaio/uncoverappLib/README.md

 This app requires following dependencies:
 - samtools v.1.9
 - R v.3.5.1 or RStudio
-- annotation files that can be downloaded on Zenodo at the following link https://zenodo.org/record/3747448#.XpBmnVMzbOR
+- annotation files that can be downloaded on Zenodo at the following link https://zenodo.org/record/3747448#.XpBmnVMzbOR and stored in a user folder.

 ## Installation